tzler/server_side_psych/server_setup/domain_setup.md

 1. Purchase a domain name
 2. Route the domain name to your server's IP address with DNS
 3. Manage your domain name's DNS records with Digital Ocean
-4. Install and configuring `Apache` to manage the domain name traffic
+4. Install and configuring `Apache` to manage web traffic to the server

 ## 1. Get a domain name

 A domain name is just a human readable pointer to some location on the internet.
 For example, `google.com` is a more legible version of it's Internet Protocol (IP) address, `172.217.6.206`, but a web browser understands them both just fine.
 Your droplet already has an IP address.
 So you just need to find a domain name and then route visitors from that domain name to your server, like google does.

-We've used [namecheap](https://www.namecheap.com/), but you can use whatever providor you like--[freenom](https://www.freenom.com/en/index.html) is free, but we haven't tested it.
+We've used [namecheap](https://www.namecheap.install and configure Apache to manage web traffic onto the server. com/), but you can use whatever providor you like--[freenom](https://www.freenom.com/en/index.html) is free, but we haven't tested it.

 ## 2. Route your domain name to your IP addresses